danimaaz/Polymarket-Tracker/README.md

 I integrated the Binance API data to get real-time data on how the orderbook of BTC USDC is moving.
 Using that data, I was able to classify whether a particular prediction market is bullish or bearish.

+# 3 - PostgreSQL Storage

+PostgreSQL is an open-source *relational* database that is being used as this project's data storage layer.
+It was chosen due to its ability to support the structured data coming from the APIs being used, its ability to handle JSON-type columns, and the low cost associated with it.

+All the raw and transformed data from this project gets loaded onto a *local* PostgreSQL storage container.

+## Stored Tables Overview

+Raw Data:

+The backbone of this project is based on the loading of these three raw tables:

+polymarket_market_data_raw: This table is primarily an information table containing details on all the markets, both past and present, listed on Polymarket.

+polymarket_orderbooks_data_raw: This table is a *snapshot* in time of all the Orderbooks currently available in Polymarket.

+binance_orderbook_raw: This table is a *snapshot* in time of the BTC USDC orderbook from Binance.

+Using the 3 raw data tables, we can transform them into multiple useful tables for stakeholders to use.

+Transformed Data:

+polymarket_market_data_full: A functional copy of polymarket_market_data_raw where the columns are converted into usable SQL formats.

+polymarket_orderbooks_data_full: A functional copy of polymarket_orderbooks_data_raw where the columns are converted into usable SQL formats.

+binance_orderbook_full: A functional copy of binance_orderbook_raw where the columns are converted into usable SQL formats.

+polymarket_orders_full: Joining the Polymarket_market_data (information table) with the Polymarket orders data.
+This way, people can query only one table to get information on the orderbook and immediately see the important information on the market.

+price_tracker_table: This table simplifies the Polymarket orderbook data from before.
+Order books tend to have dozens of bid (people who want to buy) and ask (people who want to sell) orders.
+The price tracker table simplifies this data by returning only 1 row per market per timestamp, where you can easily see what the best bid and ask prices are.

+detecting_arbitrage_table: Given that Polymarket data is a betting market.
+There are sometimes instances of slight arbitrage.
+More specifically, when the sum of the prices of an outcome is less than $1, then users can buy all sides of the market and make a guaranteed profit.
+For example, if there is a particular sports match going on (Ex: Knicks vs Celtics), and the price of wagering the Knicks or Celtics will win is $0.7 and $0.2, respectively, then a user can buy both sides of the market and still come out on top.
+The return for a winning outcome is $1, which is greater than $0.7 + $0.2.
+This table tracks all instances of arbitrage opportunities on the market at the time the Data is pulled.

+The specific relations between each table and the documentation on the columns will be included in ____ file of the project.